gbifargentina/ala-bootstrap2/README.md

 ```

 ### Important!!
-If you are using **Grails 2.4.x** make sure you disble the asset-pipeline plugin.
+If you are using **Grails 2.4.x** make sure you disable the asset-pipeline plugin.

 ## Changelog